danybmx/cromoly/management/README.md

-# webpack-vue-app
+# Management app

-> A Vue.js project
+A management web application written in Vue.js that interactuates with the backend for manage the website data and the TPV.

 ## Build Setup